 Phlomis are among the best plants for winter interest, providing tiered seedheads and evergreen foliage.
 While in bloom, the flowers are a magnet for pollinating insects, particularly bumblebees.
 Some of the most popular phlomis to grow include Phlomis russeliana, Phlomis longifolia and Phlomis tuberosa.

 Like phlomis, perovskia is a member of the mint family, Lamiaceae, whose members seem to be generally resistant to honey fungus.
 It’s a fantastic sub-shrub that provides plumes of lavender-coloured flowers in late summer and autumn, and holds its structure into winter.
 A good choice for poor soil.

 You’ll most often spot artemisias like ‘Valerie Finnis’ and ‘Powis Castle’ brightening up sunny borders with their silvery foliage.
 They’re easy to grow, but do require full sun to stop them becoming lanky, and well-drained soil to prevent die-back.

-Fortunately, box plants aren’t troubled with honey fungus as well as box blight and box tree moth.
+Fortunately, box plants aren’t troubled with honey fungus but they are currently prone to box blight and box tree caterpillar.
 However, if you’ve found your box plants affected by either blight or box moth, you could consider one of the many alternatives to box.

 Fothergillas are robust, medium-sized shrubs from North America, with fragrant, bottlebrush flowers in spring and summer.
 What’s more, before the leaves fall in autumn they turn vibrant shades of yellow, orange and red.
 Great for a moist, humus-rich soil in partial shade.